mattledevs/underscores/README.md

 Gulp Docs
 ---------------
 Underscores uses the task runner Gulp to compile everything nicely and neatly.
 Everything is configured to play nice with Underscores.
+Follow these command lines to get up and running with Gulp.

 ### Install Gulp

 **Unfamiliar with Gulp?
 Don't have node installed?** [Read and get started with Gulp] https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md) before proceeding.

-# Getting Started

 #### 1. Install gulp globally: